 Healio, a medical news, education and information website for physicians and health care practitioners included this research in: "ASH 2015: Several pearls fished from sea of abstracts"

-Retham President & CMO, Dr. Padmanabhan received the Lecturer Award from the American Society for Apheresis (April 2018)
+Retham President & CSO, Dr. Padmanabhan received the Lecturer Award from the American Society for Apheresis (April 2018)

-Curtis Jones, co-inventor of the HITDx technology, received the Best Abstract Award from the American Society for Apheresis.
+Retham Director of R&D, Curtis Jones received the Best Abstract Award from the American Society for Apheresis.

 Hear Dr. Padmanabhan speak about HIT epidemiology, diagnosis and treatment on the Clinical and Translational Sciences Institute (CTSI) of Southeastern Wisconsin's Discovery Radio

 1. Heparin-independent binding of HIT antibodies to platelets: Implications for HIT pathogenesis.
 Padmanabhan A et al. Blood 2015 Jan 1;125(1):155-61

 2. A PF4-dependent CD62p expression assay selectively detects serotonin-releasing antibodies in patients suspected of HIT.
 Padmanabhan A et al. Thrombosis & Haemostasis, 2015 Nov 25;114(6):1322-3

 3. A novel PF4-dependent platelet activation assay identifies patients likely to have heparin-induced thrombocytopenia/thrombosis (HIT).
 Padmanabhan A et al. Chest.
 2016 Sep; 150(3):506-15.

 4. A PF4-dependent platelet activation assay (PEA) facilitates early detection of pathogenic HIT antibodies.
 Jones CG, Pechauer SM, Curtis BR, Bougie DW, Irani MS, Dhakal B, Pierce B, Aster RH and Padmanabhan A. Chest.
 Oct 2017; 152(4):e77-e80.